 - Educational Video– Bill Nye Science Guy Buoyancy

 To my students: I hope that you have a safe, restful, enjoyable vacation and come back ready to learn! 🙂

-What is the relationship between mass and density for objects of equal volume?
+What is the relationship between volume and density for objects of equal mass?